 When you think about attachment issues where does your mind go?
 Do you think about babies who didn’t form a secure attachment to their parents?
 Or do you think about children living in orphanages that develop attachment disorders?

 What about adoptees who struggle to bond after adoption?
 Maybe you think about a neglected child who had broken or dysfunctional relationships.
 All are examples of insecure attachment.
+San Diego Christian Counseling can help with these attachment issues

 Did you know adults can struggle with healthy and secure attachment as well?
 Even if an adult grew up in a loving home, they may struggle later in life.
 This can be a result of abuse, trauma, stress, unhealthy relationships, or other factors.
 Feeling disconnected, disengaged, and anxious about relationships is a sign that perhaps a strong attachment has not been formed.